 Consequently, the inclusive government initiated a number of economic and social development programmes guided by the Short Term Emergency Recovery Programme (STERP I) of March 2009, the Macro Economic Policy and Budget framework (STERP II) of December 2009, and the Medium Term Plan (MTP) 2010-15 of July 2010 to bring the positive socio-economic change that has given the people of Zimbabwe the much-needed respite.

 That’s one long sentence to read.
-And it’s one long sentence to listen to.
+But it’s an even longer one to listen to.

 His speech contained what you might expect to read in a census brochure.
-It certainly noted the background for a census, the need for a census and how that census would be conducted.
+Because he certainly noted the background for a census, the need for a census and how his government would conduct the census.
 Good.

 But it wasn’t a Prime Ministerial speech.
-This was a bureaucrat’s speech.
+So, this was a bureaucrat’s speech.
 It’s a shame that partnership in the unity government has reduced Mr Tsvangirai to this type of public speaking performance.
-He used to do better.
+Because he used to do better.

 Reaching the conclusion to his speech he noted: